 Fall isn’t just about jack-o-lanterns and trick-or-treating.
 There’s corn mazes!
-And the weather this summer was perfect for growing super-tall stalks, so this year’s corn mazes are going to be higher than ever, making it even easier to get lost – and found – with your kids.
-But with so many corn mazes around, it’s hard to know which ones are the best for families.
-That’s why we’ve put together a list of 10 a(maize)ing corn mazes you’ll want to weave in and out of this fall.
+And the weather this summer was perfect for growing super-tall stalks, making it even easier to get lost – and found – with your kids.
+But with so many corn mazes around, it’s hard to know which ones are best for families.
+That’s why we’ve hand-picked 10 mazes you’ll want to weave in and out of this fall.

-Bonus points: They’re already booking up quickly, but you can also reserve one of their 15 fire pits that are scattered throughout the maze (you can see them on the photo above) – awesome for get togethers with other families and some corn field marshmallow roasting!
-Fire pits are available for 2-80 people and run from $25-50 per hour, depending on the size of your group.
+Bonus: Make a night of it at Bob's by reserving one of their 18 fire pits that are scattered along the perimeter of the maze (you can see them on the photo above) – awesome for get-togethers with other families and some corn field marshmallow roasting!
+Fire pits are available for 2-80 people and run from $30-$60 per hour, depending on the size of your group.
 Maze admission is required for all people going to the firepits.
 Psst!
 Firepit reservations go fast; book online now!

-What’s your family’s favorite local corn maze?
-Any tips from parents for making it the most fun it can be?
+Does your family have a favorite corn maze?
+Do you have any tips for making it the most fun it can be?
 Share in the Comments below!

 — Kristina Moy & Katie Kavulla